 Click here for a copy of the presentation used in all my meetings.

 My presentation focused how to improve the integrity of the capital markets most efficiently.
-As detailed in my letters (#1 and #2) to Senator Corker, my purpose was to provide our political decision-makers with a powerful tool to combat stock market manipulation and Wall Street propaganda.
+As detailed in my letters (#1 and #2) to Senator Corker, my purpose was to provide our political decision-makers with a powerful tool to combat stock market manipulation and material disclosure transgressions.

 Having worked on Wall Street for several years, I know how the “sausage is made”.
 I explained to everyone I met in Washington that New Constructs can immediately provide the public with additional information on the true profitability and valuation of companies that would empower investors to make more informed decisions.
 Just suggesting they provide an alternative to the home-spun Wall Street research.